meghna0593/HaulShare/README_A4_RamachandraHolla_Meghna.txt

 ######Features and Files worked on######
 1. The feature I worked on is 'Posting Advertisement'.
+2. The tasks involved here are entering necessary details on the web form and submitting them using the 'Post Ad' button.
+The Advertisement will be added for the particular user logged in.
-2. I have written a 'postAnAd' POST method to create new documents on MongoDB.
+3. I have written a 'postAnAd' POST method to create new documents on MongoDB.
-3. I have written a 'getUname' GET/id method to get a particular user based on ID passed.
+4. I have written a 'getUname' GET/id method to get a particular user based on ID passed.
-4. The files I worked on for Assignment 4 are 'server_m.js'(backend) and 'create-ad.js' (frontend)
+5. The files I worked on for Assignment 4 are 'server_m.js'(backend) and 'create-ad.js' (frontend)
-5. The implementation of the feature is inline with the initial design specification[11].
+6. The implementation of the feature is inline with the initial design specification[11].

 ######Project Folder Structure######
 The Project folders have been structured to suit their needs.
 Modular style is followed to structure the files.